orthecreedence/cl-async/tcp.md

 <a id="tcp-accept-error-listener"></a>
 ##### tcp-accept-error-listener
-The libevent listener c object.
+The listener c object.
 Provided in case your app needs to process it in some way.

 <a id="tcp-accept-error-tcp-server"></a>
 ##### tcp-accept-error-tcp-server